grimmpp/home-assistant-eltako/docs/update_home_assistant_configuration.md

       - id: 00-00-00-01           # address (HEX)
         eep: M5-38-08             # Supported EEP telegrams: A5-38-08, M5-38-08
         name: FSR14_4x - 1        # optional: display name
+        fast_status_change: True  # Overwrite general setting for this device
         sender:                   # virtual switch in Home Assistant.
           id: 00-00-B0-01         # every sender needs it's own address which needs to be entered in PCT14 / actuator with function group 51 for FSR14.
           eep: A5-38-08